-The Master of Engineering Science/Master of Surveying Science are faculty-wide degrees, and allow for flexibility of choice between formal course work and research.
-A degree may be awarded through formal course work, a combination of formal course work and the completion of a report on a project or a research thesis, or completion of a research thesis only.
-The number of credits for a project report are 9, and for a research thesis 18 or 36.
+The Master of Engineering Science/Master of Surveying Science are faculty-wide degrees, and allow for Ilexibility of choice between formal course work and research.
+A degree may be awarded through formal course work, a combination of formal course work and the completion of a report on a project or completion of a thesis only.
+The number of credits for a project report are 9 or 18, and for a thesis 36.